micmejia/bible-dump/NKJV/Joel/Joel 3.md

 They have cast lots for My people, Have given a boy _as payment_ for a harlot, And sold a girl for wine, that they may drink.

 ###### 4
 "Indeed, what have you to do with Me, O Tyre and Sidon, and all the coasts of Philistia?
-Will you [^a]retaliate against Me?
-But if you [^b]retaliate against Me, Swiftly and speedily I will return your [^c]retaliation upon your own head;
+Will you retaliate against Me?
+But if you retaliate against Me, Swiftly and speedily I will return your retaliation upon your own head;

 ###### 5
-Because you have taken My silver and My gold, And have carried into your temples My [^d]prized possessions.
+Because you have taken My silver and My gold, And have carried into your temples My prized possessions.

 ###### 6
 Also the people of Judah and the people of Jerusalem You have sold to the Greeks, That you may remove them far from their borders.

 ###### 7
-"Behold, I will raise them Out of the place to which you have sold them, And will return your [^e]retaliation upon your own head.
+"Behold, I will raise them Out of the place to which you have sold them, And will return your retaliation upon your own head.

 ###### 8
-I will sell your sons and your daughters Into the hand of the people of Judah, And they will sell them to the Sabeans,[^f] To a people far off; For the Lord has spoken."
+I will sell your sons and your daughters Into the hand of the people of Judah, And they will sell them to the Sabeans, To a people far off; For the Lord has spoken."

 ###### 9
 Proclaim this among the nations: "Prepare for war!
 Wake up the mighty men, Let all the men of war draw near, Let them come up.

 ###### 10
-Beat your plowshares into swords And your [^g]pruning hooks into spears; Let the weak say, 'I _am_ strong.' "
+Beat your plowshares into swords And your pruning hooks into spears; Let the weak say, 'I _am_ strong.' "

 ###### 11
 Assemble and come, all you nations, And gather together all around.
 Cause Your mighty ones to go down there, O Lord.